Should you buy smart bulbs, plugs or switches? Here's what to know.

 Wired smart switches like the ones from Lutron and Wemo replace your existing switches and are wired into your home's electricity just like a dumb switch.

 Lutron's line of Caseta switches communicate using the brand's proprietary ClearConnect wireless signal, so they require a bridge plugged into your home's router.
-Meanwhile, Wemo's Dimmer light switch connects directly with Apple HomeKit.
+Meanwhile, Wemo's Dimmer light switch connects directly with Apple HomeKit to make bulbs dimmable via voice or app control.

 One thing to look for: Some smart switches don't work with three-way lighting setups (where one light is controlled by two different switches in your home).
-Take a look at what you have in your home and as always, make sure you turn off your circuit breaker before doing any electrical work or contact a licensed professional to install.
+Take a look at what you have in your home, make note of requirements like a neutral wire, as always, make sure you turn off your circuit breaker before doing any electrical work or contact a licensed professional to install.

 Smart plugs